taichi-dev/taichi/docs/meta.rst

 Compile-time evaluations
 ------------------------
-Using compile-time evaluation will allow certain computation to happen when kernels are instantiated.
+Using compile-time evaluation will allow certain computations to happen when kernels are being instantiated.
-Such computation has no overhead at runtime.
+This saves the overhead of those computations at runtime.

 * Use ``ti.static`` for compile-time branching (for those who come from C++17, this is `if constexpr <https://en.cppreference.com/w/cpp/language/if>`_.)